The internal languages of univalent categories: Acknowledgements

-\acknowledgements{ The author greatly benefited from discussions and suggestions from Peter Dybjer.
+The author greatly benefited from discussions and suggestions from Peter Dybjer.
 In addition, the author thanks Benedikt Ahrens for reviewing the code related to this paper and for providing valuable feedback.
-The author also thanks Yun Liu for proof reading this paper.
-The author gratefully acknowledges the work by the Coq development team in providing the Coq proof assistant and surrounding infrastructure, as well as their support in keeping UniMath compatible with Coq.
-This research was supported by the NWO project ``The Power of Equality'' OCENW.M20.380, which is financed by the Dutch Research Council (NWO). }
+The author also thanks Yun Liu and the anonymous reviewers for LICS for their valuable comments on this paper.
+The author also thanks Daniel Gratzer for comments and discussion to clarify the coherence issue.
+The author gratefully acknowledges the work by the Rocq development team in providing the Rocq proof assistant and surrounding infrastructure, as well as their support in keeping UniMath compatible with Rocq.
+This research was supported by the NWO project ``The Power of Equality'' OCENW.M20.380, which is financed by the Dutch Research Council (NWO).